danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 Hear me out, please don't close this tab.
 Jira is painful when used as a management tool.
 Like those dreaded sprint review meetings where the scrum master is closing out the sprint, and there's one lonely ticket in the Done column and all the others are scattered throughout the Not Started, In Progress, and In Review columns.
 Or when developers have to track actual hours vs estimate hours in Jira, shudder!

 But our use of Jira is simply to use the epics to write down an overall goal, and the individual tickets within an epic serve as our todo list.
 We take care to write detailed descriptions in each ticket, including context and scope.
 We also take care to use links between tickets to identify dependencies.
-For a bug report, we include steps to reproduce and actual vs expected results.
+Bug reports include steps to reproduce and actual vs expected results.
 This way everyone knows the big picture, what everyone else is working on, and can pick up work without a planning meeting or any other real-time co-ordination.

 ### Slack Async